mdozmorov/HiC_tools/README.md

 ## Papers

+- [3D Genome, from technology to visualization](https://zhonglab.gitbook.io/3dgenome/preface) - a GitBook by Xingzhao Wen and Sheng Zhong covering biological and computational aspects of 3D genomics and RNA-genome interactions

 A four-cutter enzyme yields a resolution of ∼256 bp and a six-cutter a resolution of ∼4,096 bp.

 ### Technology